inductivekickback/timeslot/README.md

         LOG_ERR("timeslot_start failed (err=%d)", err);
     }
 ```
-If the connection parameters change during the connection then the current timeslots can be stopped so they can be restarted in the stopped callback.
+If the connection parameters change during the connection then the current timeslots can be stopped so they can be restarted in the "stopped" callback.
 ```
 next_interval = interval;
 int err = timeslot_stop();